degawa/LinkedList/README.md

   I am trying to compile PGI Fortran 14.9.

 ## Bugs
-Calling subroutines related to remove an item from a list causes illegal memory access. if you remove all items form a list, you can use the clear() subroutine.
+Calling subroutines related to remove an item from a list including only one item causes an illegal memory access. if you remove all items form a list, you can use the clear() subroutine.